 When that guy stopped and bit me, I kicked him, and he’d flown back a few feet.

-I remember now.
+I remembered now.
 That ship coming to port was breaking through the fog fast.

 His stunned face, his black hair with white streaks, his yellow eyes.